Oneflow-Inc/models/RecommenderSystems/deepfm/README.md

 According to [the DeepFM paper](https://arxiv.org/abs/1703.04247), we treat both categorical and continuous features as sparse features.

->   χ may include cat- egorical fields (e.g., gender, location) and continuous fields (e.g., age).
-Each categorical field is represented as a vec- tor of one-hot encoding, and each continuous field is repre- sented as the value itself, or a vector of one-hot encoding af- ter discretization.
+>   χ may include categorical fields (e.g., gender, location) and continuous fields (e.g., age).
+Each categorical field is represented as a vec- tor of one-hot encoding, and each continuous field is repre- sented as the value itself, or a vector of one-hot encoding after discretization.

 1. Download the [Criteo Kaggle dataset](https://www.kaggle.com/c/criteo-display-ad-challenge) and then split it using [split_criteo_kaggle.py](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/split_criteo_kaggle.py).

-     Note: Only train.txt is used.
-The dataset is randomly spllitted into 8:1:1 as training set, validation set and test set.
+     Note: Same as [the DeepFM_Criteo_x4_001 experiment](https://github.com/openbenchmark/BARS/tree/master/ctr_prediction/benchmarks/DeepFM/DeepFM_criteo_x4_001) in FuxiCTR, only train.txt is used.
+Also, the dataset is randomly spllitted into 8:1:1 as training set, validation set and test set.
+The dataset is splitted using StratifiedKFold in sklearn.

      ```shell
      python3 split_criteo_kaggle.py --input_dir=/path/to/your/criteo_kaggle --output_dir=/path/to/your/output/dir
      ```

+2. Download spark from https://spark.apache.org/downloads.html and then uncompress the tar file into the directory where you want to install Spark.
+Ensure the `SPARK_HOME` environment variable points to the directory where the spark is.

-2.   launch a spark shell using [launch_spark.sh](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/launch_spark.sh).
+3.   launch a spark shell using [launch_spark.sh](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/launch_spark.sh).

      -   Modify the SPARK_LOCAL_DIRS as needed